Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.

 How to figure the qualifying ratio

-Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+Typically, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, please use this Loan Qualification Calculator.

-Don't forget these are only guidelines.
-We will be thrilled to pre-qualify you to determine how much you can afford.
+Don't forget these ratios are only guidelines.
+We will be happy to go over pre-qualification to help you figure out how much you can afford.